 Applications are to be submitted by 11:59 PM ET on December 31, 2023

 Scholarship Award: no later than January 15, 2024

 Facsimile sketchbooks due: October 16, 2024

 □ A brief letter/statement of interest describing why the applicant or group is interested in the scholarship and how the applicant or group will benefit from the experience, in 300 words or less.

 □ Summary of proposed travel project, including itinerary, budget, etc.

-□Examples of applicant’s work to include observational or polished sketches or renderings, and photography samples; minimum of 9(nine) sample images submitted as PDFs (if a group application 3-4 images per member).
+□Examples of applicant’s work to include observational or polished sketches or renderings, and photography samples; minimum of 6 (six) sample images submitted as PDFs (if a group application 3-4 images per member are required).

 □ Resume or Curriculum Vitae to include academic honors, internships, employment history, and professional honors (if a group application resume or curriculum vitae is required for each participant).

 □ Letter of Recommendation, minimum of 2 (two) required.
 If a group application, 2 (two) Letters of Recommendation are required per applicant.
 If a group application, one of the required Letters of Recommendation may be written by the same person on behalf of one or more of the group members.